What are cookies?

 - Credit Reference Agencies - for more information see above.

-- Legal and debt recovery representatives for debt collection and debtor tracing purposes if provided for by law.
+- Legal and debt recovery representatives for debt collection and debtor tracing purposes.

-- Reputable companies to fulfil your order or process your data on our behalf.
+- Reputable companies to fulfill your order or process your data on our behalf.

 Next Directory is a trading name of Next Retail Limited and a member of Next Group plc.